upserve/docker-api/README.md

 container.changes
 # => [{'Path'=>'/dev', 'Kind'=>0}, {'Path'=>'/dev/kmsg', 'Kind'=>1}]

 # Wait for the current command to finish executing.
-container.wait
+If an argument is given,
+# will timeout after that number of seconds.
+The default is one minute.
+container.wait(15)
 # => {'StatusCode'=>0}

 # Attach to the Container.
 Currently, the below options are the only valid ones.